-5 Simple Wellness Tricks to Get in Shape for Your Wedding
+5 Simple Wellness Tricks to Make You Feel Amazing on Your Wedding Day

 1. Drink Water

 Skip the juice and soda—yes, even diet soda—and start drinking tons of water.
 Water helps rid your body of toxins, banish bloating, improve your skin, up your energy levels and keep you from over-snacking.
 Keep a bottle on hand throughout the day to make sure you get your fill.
 Eight glasses a day is a good round number, but the amount of water your body requires is really based on your weight.
 To figure out how much water your body needs, divide your weight in half—the resulting number equals the number ounces of water you should be drinking every day.

 Tip: Get a filtered water pitcher for better-tasting water, and add a few lemons or limes to jazz things up if plain water gets too boring.

 2. Take Smaller Portions